-The purpose of this letter is to inform local districts of the changes in the EITC for this year and the availability of other tax credits and to request that local districts outreach to temporary assistance, food stamp and other low income households encouraging them to file for these various tax credit benefits.
+The purpose of this letter is to inform local districts of the changes in the EITC for this year and the availability of other tax credits and to request that local districts reach out to Temporary Assistance, Food Stamp, Medicaid, Family Health Plus, and other low income households encouraging them to file for these various tax credit benefits.
 Attached are EITC outreach materials that you may provide to these households and to community agencies.
-Attachment III is the Tax Year 2002 EITC Federal Benefit chart.
+Attachment III is the Tax Year 2003 EITC Federal Benefit chart.